All Episodes

 And while the gorilla is holding her baby and dragging the baby along and so forth, the mother, mommy's here, mommy's here.

-And people say, Mommy's where?
+And people say, mommy's where?

 Why isn't mommy down there trying to get the kid back?

-Nobody was gonna get the kid back.
+Nobody was going to get the kid back.

 And you've heard they didn't want to use tranquilizer.